What type of content do you primarily create?

 Finding sponsors can feel like a daunting task.
 Podcorn simplifies the process as a marketplace connecting podcasters with relevant brands seeking advertising opportunities.
 Set your rates, create sponsorship proposals, and connect with potential sponsors directly on the Podcorn platform.

-Patreon: Best for membership revenue
+Patreon: Best for podcast membership revenue

 Patreon is a fantastic tool for building a loyal listener base that is willing to support your podcast financially.
 Offer exclusive content, early access, or personalized shout-outs to incentivize listeners to become patrons.
 This recurring revenue stream allows you to focus on creating high-quality content without relying solely on advertising.

-Acast: Best for comprehensive monetization
+Acast: Best for comprehensive podcast monetization

 Acast is a podcast hosting platform that offers a comprehensive suite of monetization features, simplifying the process of earning income from your podcast.
 They offer options like dynamic ad insertion, subscriptions & premium content, and direct sponsorships with brands.
 Users report being satisfied with the consistency with which programmatic ad slots fill up, especially compared to other hosts like Spotify for Podcasters.